poga/devpoga.org/content/_index.md

 You can contact me via [email](mailto://hi@devpoga.org).

-I work on interconnecting things in different domains such as technology, design, privacy, and security.
+I work on interconnecting things in different domains such as tech, design, privacy, and security.
 In no particular order of preference:

 - I've been thinking about [glue systems](/tags/glues/) a lot.